-Unless a Band is performing original music, published music as purchased and scored, or music in the public domain, it must obtain permission to arrange or adapt the music being performed.
-Please feel free and do not hesitate to contact us for assistance, guidance, and support in this area.
+All documentation must be submitted for Music for All (Bands of America) to fulfill its legal and administrative obligations.
+Unless a Band is performing original music, published music as purchased and scored, or music in the public domain, Bands must obtain permission to arrange or adapt the music being performed.